-How to Build a Franchise Buyer Persona
+How to Build a Franchise Buyer Persona in 2021

 A franchise buyer persona is a detailed description of your ideal franchisee.
 It is used in franchise marketing to generate qualified franchise leads and attract prospective franchisees – that’s it.